sveinungf/spreadcheetah/README.md

 - No dependency to Microsoft Excel
 - Targeting .NET Standard 2.0 for .NET Framework and earlier versions of .NET Core
 - Targeting .NET 6 and newer for more optimizations
-- Trimmable and native AOT compatible
+- Trimmable and NativeAOT compatible

 SpreadCheetah is designed to create spreadsheet files in a forward-only manner.
 That means worksheets from left to right, rows from top to bottom, and row cells from left to right.